pinejade/pinejade.github.io/content/_index.md

     content:
       slides:
       - title: |
-          👋 Welcome to Yuzhe Lab
+          👋 欢迎访问Yuzhe Lab
-        content: Take a look at what we are working on...
+        content: Take a look at what we are working on...👇
         align: center
         background:
           image: